 Fill in this template however you would like to.
 It will serve as a simple yet thorough life plan:

-In the end, it all comes down to you and your motivation to improve your life.
-If you want to be in a state of existence one day where you can be proud of your achievements based on your scales of judgment, a life plan is a way to go.
+Ultimately, it all comes down to you and your motivation to improve your life.
+If you want to be in a state of existence one day where you can be proud of your achievements based on your scales of judgment, a life plan is the way to go.

 There is no excuse to slack off anymore.
 Get on with your life plan right away so that you can look back and thank yourself for this very moment a few years from now!

 Featured photo credit: Glenn Carstens-Peters via unsplash.com

 |Michael Hyatt: 7 Reasons Why You Need a Written Life Plan

 |HuffPost: The Power of Writing Down Your Goals and Dreams

 |Harvard Business Review: Your Desire to Get Things Done Can Undermine Your Effectiveness